Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 Accuracy

-A key contributor to the accuracy of the WS-2902C is the radiation shielding, which comes as a standard feature on this model.
-Radiation shielding minimizes the impact of direct sunlight exposure and encourages natural airflow around the temperature & humidity sensor, ultimately enhancing the accuracy of readings taken during daylight hours.
+Radiation shielding minimizes the impact of direct sunlight exposure and encourages natural airflow around the temperature & humidity sensor.
+The radiation shielding ultimately enhances the accuracy of readings taken during daylight hours.

 Smart Home Integration